discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 - Correct application of <Boon name="Aegis"/> requires knowledge of the encounters and which attacks are impactful to block.

-- <Skill name="Well of Precognition"/> One stack on every pulse.
+- <Skill name="Well of Precognition"/> provides one stack of <Boon name="Aegis"/> at the initial cast and on every follow up pulse.
+A great choice for hard hitting fights like MAMA & Siax.

 - <Skill name="Distortion"/>       | Grants one stack via <Trait name="Inspiring Distortion"/>.